 (With this entry are two paintings: 'Nicosia and Washing,' and 'Pool of Bluebells.)

 Thursday, 26 February 2009

 It really felled my trust in many things art, and art market related.
-At one point I had Uri Geller interested in 2 of my works.
-Subsequently he came and helped himself to one of my largest works - on the understanding that my work would be included in a huge show of his Collection at possibly (his words), The Tate or Kensington Palace.
-I found out later that he only wanted my bright colourful canvas to put into his pyramid in his garden, where it was bound to become mouldy and fall to pieces!
+At one point I had a very well known celebrity interested in 2 of my works.
+Subsequently he came to view my works and we agreed that he could take one of my largest works (a large Baths painting) - on the understanding that my work would be included in a huge show of his Art Collection at possibly (his words), The Tate or Kensington Palace.
+I found out later that he only wanted my bright colourful canvas to put into his glass pyramid in his garden, where I believed it might become mouldy and be damaged by sunshine!
 I'm still waiting to hear about the exhibition at the Tate!